ajayathitya/Food-Classification/README.md

-# Deep Learning based Food Classification and Volume Estimation
+# Deep Learning based Food Classification and Nutritional value Estimation

 This project provides a simple and efficient way of estimating calories from a food image.
 A CNN which is trained using transfer learning on Inception v3 model using Food 101 dataset with 86.6% training accuracy is used to classify the food.
 A smartphone-based application is employed for image acquisition.
 A lightweight ratio transfer algorithm is developed to estimate the size of food with reference to the calibration object and compute the total calories present in the food image.